Everything you need to know about Packages in Go

 }

 The main thing to remember is, an imported package is initialized only once per package.
-Hence if you have multiple import statements in a package, an imported package is going to be initialized only once in the lifetime of main package execution.
+So if you have multiple import statements in a package, an imported package is going to be initialized only once in the lifetime of main package execution.

 Program execution order